maheshbhandari433/pokedex/readme.md

 ## How it works

-- The app fetches pokemon info from a REST API.
+- The app fetches 1000 pokemon info from a REST API.
-- There are eight different generation of each pokemon.
+- There are 10 different generation of each pokemon.
-- Each button displays pokemon from that generation.
+- Each button displays 100 pokemon from that generation.
-- Each pokemon has its id, name and image.
+- Each pokemon has its id, name and image and type.
+- The pokemon can be filtered with their generation and types.